gobardhanm/css-grid/README.md

         > By using this for the size of a grid-item, it becomes a flexible item and behave more like a flex items does when it's set to 'flex: 1 1 auto;'

+        > It's the easiest way to create columns of equeal size.

+        > When using grid, I tend to use "fr" a lot!
+But we need to be careful with minmax().

+          - Because of how the "fr" unit works, we cannot use it as the minimum size.

+    ### repeat() :

+        > When defining our template-rows or template-columns, if we have multiple columns that are the same width, we can use "repeat()".

+        > This makes our lives easier, and can be very useful with the fr unit to quickly make multiple columns that are all the same size.

+        > First, we define how many times we want it to be repeated, and then the size.
+The two values must be comma separated.

+        For example, if we want to create a four column grid:

+          .example{
+            display: grid;
+            grid-template-columns: repeat(4, 300px);
+          }

+    ### auto-fit & auto-fill :

+        > When using repeat, instead of a set number of times, we can use auto-fit & auto-fill as well.

+        > The two of them are different, though the difference can be confusing at first.

+        > "auto-fit" will fit the columns you have defined into the available space ( it's a bit more complicated, but essentially this is what it does).

+        > "auto-fill" will keep adding in new columns, even if they are empty.

+            Ex:
+                    grid-template-columns: repeat(auto-fit, minmax(200px, 1fr));

+                    grid-template-columns: repeat(auto-fill, minmax(200px, 1fr));